QuokkaStake/tmtop/README.md

 - blocks and their time difference and uses this data to build a consensus state to visualise.

+If it fails to scrape the validators list, it falls back to use genesis for both Cosmos validators list and Tendermint validators list, either taking them from genesis' staking module state (if the genesis is done by exporting the previous state), or from gentxs (if it's the launch of a branch new chain).

+(Note: fetching the genesis data from LCD is not supported, as apparently LCD does not provide the endpoint to fetch genesis.)

 Additionally, if it's a cosmos-sdk chain, it can also fetch the following data via the abci_query query:
 - chain upgrade info
 - validators list (to show validators' monikers instead of addresses)